Asthma

 What Is Adult-Onset or Late-Onset Asthma?

 You can develop asthma at any age.
 Experts aren’t exactly sure what causes adult-onset asthma (sometimes called late-onset asthma).
-But some conditions can put you at greater risk for getting it.
+But some conditions can put you at greater risk of getting it.

 You may be more likely to get adult-onset asthma if you: